 - 1. You are a citizen of the United States. - 2.
 You are a Bergen County resident 30 days before the election. - 3.
-You will be 18 years of age on or before the next election. - 4.
-You are not incarcerated, on parole, or on probation due to a conviction for an indictable offense under any federal or state laws.
+At least 17 years old, though you may not vote until you have reached the age of 18. - 4.
+A person not serving a sentence of incarceration as the result of a conviction of any indictable offense under the laws of this or another state or of the United States.